emiel/blog/content/decoding_the_sendgrid_event_id.rst

    UUID('f5ac4a1d-703f-487e-a4aa-a6a58aad895d')
    >>> assert eid.variant == uuid.RFC_4122 and eid.version == 4

-That checks out as well.
+That appears to check out as well.

-.. [#] I was unable to determine if which variant of Base64 used for this format.
-We've yet to see any special characters outside of A-Z, a-z, 0-9 alphabet.

 Wrapping Up
 -----------